tauhideee/spass/README.md

 It calculates fourier- or hartly transform in realtime, showing immediately the results of changes in the SI-parameters.

-It is possible to view the transforms in logarithmic scale and to mask the (0, 0)-point.
+It is possible to view the transforms in logarithmic scale and to mask the zero-order area.

 In multiplication-mode, the result of an element-wise multiplication of the SIM-image and the SI-pattern is shown.
 Additionally it shows the sum of all pixel values in the multiplication (this will be used for the optimization algorithm to find matching parameters).